Jon Berti Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- Guardians pitchers combine to allow 18 home runs (0.9 per game), the eighth-fewest in the league.
+- Guardians pitchers combine to surrender 19 home runs (0.9 per game), the seventh-fewest in the league.

-- Bieber gets the start for the Guardians, his fifth of the season.
-He is 1-0 with a 2.88 ERA and 18 strikeouts in 25 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Washington Nationals, when he went six innings, allowing three earned runs while giving up nine hits.
+- Allen takes the mound for his first start of the season for the Guardians.

 © 2023 Data Skrive.
 All rights reserved.